ShotaroMatsuya/minecraft-server-automation/README.md

 - Restore
 By default, restore is performed from the latest backup when the container starts, it is also possible to restore world data from the backup at a specific timestamp from the terraform variable.
-This is useful when you want to restore the world.
+This is useful when you want to travel back in time to your precious world.

 ## Utilities